 Then, the writing begins.
 I like to start by writing a long-form story-driven “sales letter” to use as a base to draw from.

-2. Hit them with a strong benefit right upfront in order to compel them to continue reading.
+- Hit them with a strong benefit right up front in order to compel them to continue reading.

-9. Compare the price of what you’re offering to what a similar offering would be like in a different format or another large number.
+- Compare the price of what you are offering to what a similar offering would be like in a different format or another large number.

-10. Remove all risk from the purchase with some kind of strong guarantee.
+- Remove all risks from the purchase with some kind of strong guarantee.

 Are you wearing the wrong pair of pants without knowing it?